cfw-guide/ios.cfw.guide/_pages/en_US/using-unc0ver.md

 This page is not completed yet.
 {: .notice--warning}

-Once that you have unc0ver installed and trusted on your device, go ahead and open the application.
+After successfully following the previous step, the unc0ver application will be installed to your home screen.
+Open the application.

 TODO: add image of unc0ver welcome screen.
 {: .notice--warning}